JossueE/LLM-Embedded-for-Robots-in-ROS2/README.md

 - Python 3.10.12
 - Git, CMake, colcon
 - (Optional) NVIDIA CUDA for GPU acceleration
-- (Suggestion) Use Virtual Enviroment
+- (Suggestion) Use Virtual Enfoment

 **Models**
 - A `.gguf` LLM compatible with `llama.cpp`
 - The project is working with `Llama-3.2-3B-Instruct-Q4_0`
   - **Download:** [bartowski/Llama-3.2-3B-Instruct-GGUF](https://huggingface.co/bartowski/Llama-3.2-3B-Instruct-GGUF/tree/main)
+> [!IMPORTANT]
-[!IMPORTANT] If you want to change the model, remember to use which one who can Support Tool Calls and Functions
+> If you want to change the model, remember to use which one who can Support Tool Calls and Functions
 - *(Optional)* A **faster-whisper** model if you use the STT node

 **System packages (recommended)**